About Black Dog Mobility

 GMV 1.1 (GD Flyer), pOLARIS DAGOR, HMMWv: including MRZR's and LATV's.

 This training consists of the GMV 1.1 (GD Flyer), Polaris DAGOR, HMMWV platforms, along with MRZ's and LATV's, commonly used by various military groups around the world.
 Our familiarity with these vehicles will significantly increase each students ability to understand the dynamics and mechanics of these platforms.

 Students will not only understand the strengths and weaknesses of these vehicles, but also understand the operational and mechanical features.
 The HCOG, weight, and size of these platforms can potentially create significant limitations, but with a better understanding of off-camber driving and throttle control, these platforms can be used safely in less than predictable terrain with vehicle preservation still a strong component of the skill set.

 Garrett has been serving the Special Operations community for over 12 years.
-His extensive training experience has included a variety of vehicle platforms that include standard and non-standard military vehicles (indigenous Toyota’s and Land Rover’s), GMVs, LMTVs and side by sides - ranging from technical off-road, unimproved and high speed tactical drivers' training.
+His extensive training experience has included a variety of vehicle platforms that include standard and non-standard military vehicles (indigenous Toyota’s and Land Rover’s), GMVs, LMTVs and MRZRs - ranging from technical off-road, unimproved and high speed tactical drivers' training.
 Garrett has over a decade of experience in all facets of training delivery and management.
 He has been responsible for all areas of the instructional development process to include the curriculum design, implementation and evaluation.
-He is considered a Subject Matter Expert in his field and is often relied upon as a business development asset for many government and Department of Defense agencies as well as private companies throughout the US, Canada and South America.
+He is considered a Subject Matter Expert in his field and is often relied upon as a business development asset for many government and Department of Defense agencies as well as private companies throughout the US and Canada.

 During that time Garrett has developed relationships with some of the best trainers in their respected field – from tactical/high speed, 4x4 mobility, motorcycle / ATV / side-by-side, shooting, rally, scenario development and CONUS/OCONUS training support and logistics.